weichong-ong/Disaster_Response_Pipeline/README.md

 # Overview
-This project is part of Data Science Nanodegree Program by Udacity in collaboration with Figure Eight.
+This project is part of Data Science Nanodegree Program by Udacity in collaboration with [Figure Eight](https://appen.com).
 The dataset contains real messages that were sent during disaster events.
 The purpose of this project is to build machine learning pipeline, which consists of Natural Language Processing model and Classification model, to categorize these events so that these messages can be sent to an appropriate disaster relief agency.
 The project will include a web app where an emergency worker can input a new message and get classification results in several categories.

 # Components
-The Project is divided in the following components:
+The project is divided into three components:

-1. ETL Pipeline: To load datasets, clean the data and store it in a SQLite database
+1. **ETL Pipeline:** To load datasets, clean the data and store it in a SQLite database
-2. Machine Learning Pipeline: To build a text processing and machine learning pipeline, train a model to classify text message in categories.
+2. **ML Pipeline:** To build a text processing and machine learning pipeline, train a model to classify text message in categories
-3. Flask Web App: To show model results in real time.
+3. **Flask Web App:** To show model results in real time

 # Requirements
 - Python 3.8